HamzaGbada/Docker-tuto/README.md

 http://localhost:9090/acm/swagger-ui.html
 ```

-Now I wanna connect PGADMIN container to our PostgreSQL container.
+Now I want to connect PGADMIN container to our PostgreSQL container.

 1. we create a docker network:
 ```shell script